Frequently Asked Questions About HIV

 What is HIV?
 What is AIDS?

 HIV (Human Immunodeficiency Virus) is a virus that attacks your body’s immune system, which is crucial to fighting off infections and diseases.
 Specifically, HIV invades important cells in your body, uses those cells to make more copies of itself, and then destroys them.
-If left untreated, HIV may progress to AIDS, which is the final stage of an HIV infection.
-People at this stage of an HIV infection have badly damaged immune systems, which puts them at great risk for more serious medical conditions.
+If left untreated, HIV may progress to an AIDS (Acquired Immune Deficiency Syndrome) diagnosis.
+People who receive an AIDS diagnosis generally have badly damaged immune systems, which puts them at greater risk for more serious medical conditions.

 How do people get HIV?

-HIV is transmitted from person to person through the following bodily fluids -- blood, semen, pre-seminal fluid, vaginal fluid, rectal fluid, and breast milk.
+HIV is transmitted through the following bodily fluids -- blood, semen, pre-seminal fluid, vaginal fluid, rectal fluid, and breast milk.
 Most commonly, HIV is transmitted through condomless anal or vaginal sex or through injection drug use.
-You cannot get HIV from kissing, hugging or other types of non-sexual physical contact, like being in the same room together.
+You cannot get HIV from kissing, hugging or other types of non-sexual physical contact such as being in the same room together or sharing toiletries.

 Who is at risk for HIV?

-While risk of infection is more common in some communities than in others, anyone can acquire HIV through risky practices.
-It’s what you do, not who you are, that puts you at risk for HIV.
+While HIV is more common in some communities than in others, anyone can acquire HIV through behaviors that are likely to transmit the virus.
+It’s what you do, not who you are, that increases your chances of contracting HIV.

 What are common symptoms of HIV?

-The symptoms of HIV vary, depending on the individual and what stage of the infection you are in.
-In its beginning stage, HIV does not have unique symptoms and can be indistinguishable from the flu.
-Because of this, it is important to get tested regularly.
+The symptoms of HIV vary, depending on the individual and what stage of HIV you are in.
+In its beginning stage, HIV does not have unique symptoms and can be indistinguishable from the flu, so it is important to get tested regularly (e.g. annually, every three months).
 Regular testing ensures that you can detect HIV early and begin treatment as soon as possible.

 Where can I get tested for HIV?